The 1066 Trail ©: Bosham and Harold

 Earl Godwin of Wessex, the father of King Harold II lived in Bosham.
 Earl Godwin was a powerful (if not popular) advisor to Edward the Confessor.
 The Earl’s son, Harold, thereafter became the 2nd Earl Godwin, Earl of Wessex and Lord of the Manor of Bosham.
 But until relatively recently, the precise whereabouts of the Godwin home was unknown.

 Today, the Manor House is a private house, and the owners clearly value their privacy as a high fence has been installed to screen the property.
-However, the grounds still adjoin the churchyard via a gate, and it’s just possible to make out the old wall and latrine.
-And it’s not hard to imagine, Harold striding out from his home, through the gate and into the churchyard to pray (although perhaps you’re less keen to imagine him using the latrine!).
+However, the grounds still adjoin the churchyard via a gate, and it’s just possible to make out the old wall from the churchyard (please respect the homeowner’s privacy and property if visiting).
+And it’s not hard to imagine Harold striding out from his home, through the gate and into the churchyard to pray (although perhaps you’re less keen to imagine him using the latrine!).

 The Bayeux Tapestry and the Chronicles

 Bosham is one of only four English places named in the Bayeux Tapestry.
-It shows Harold feasting at his manor house having been to mass at the church and before setting sail for Normandy where he met William of Normandy (William the Conqueror) in the years before 1066.
+It shows Harold feasting at his manor house, having been to mass at the church and before setting sail for Normandy, where he met William of Normandy (William the Conqueror) in 1064.
 Later in the Tapestry, Bosham appears again as the setting for Harold’s return.

 The Anglo-Saxon Chronicle mentions Bosham too, and particularly, Earl Godwin, his eldest son, and their ships.
-The Anglo-Saxon Chronicle was a set of records and / or copies of records chronicling the history of the Anglo-Saxons and dating from the 9th century onwards.
+The Anglo-Saxon Chronicle was a set of records and/or copies of records chronicling the history of the Anglo-Saxons and dating from the 9th century onwards.
+At the time of writing, the Bayeux Tapestry has been boxed up, and is waiting to be transported to London in September 2026.

 All of which paints a very different picture of the Bosham we see today.
 Rather than sleepy and quiet, it would have been bustling as an important port with a harbour full of ships and veins running with influence and intrigue.
-There must have been such excitement on its shore when Harold.
+There must have been such excitement on its shore when Harold set off and returned.

 The church

-At the heart of the village is Bosham Church, which dates back to Saxon times.
-The chancel arch was built in the 11th century, shortly after the Norman Conquest of 1066.
+At the heart of the village is Bosham Church, which dates back to Saxon times, but the chancel arch was built in the 11th century, shortly after the Norman Conquest of 1066.

 It’s a church that is proud of its 1066 connections and has a gold altar cloth depicting Bosham on the Bayeux Tapestry (used for special festivals like Christmas).
-The font is Norman, and do visit the 14th century crypt.
+The font is Norman, and the 14th century crypt is worth a quick visit.
 Then sit quietly in the church for a moment in thought, as Harold and his family once did, on this spot, over 960 years ago.
 What went through their minds, and what prayers did they each offer up as the year 1066 slowly unfolded?

 The true resting place of King Harold?